 From the book blurb:

-Thank you to Edelweiss and Bloomsbury for the ARC provided in exchange for an honest opinion.
+Thank you to NetGalley and Boldwood Books for the review copy provided in exchange for an honest opinion.